Menstrual Cycle Gcse Biology Aqa

 1. Menstruation (Days 1-5): This phase marks the beginning of the cycle and is characterized by the shedding of the uterine lining (endometrium).
 The endometrium, richly supplied with blood vessels, thickens throughout the cycle in preparation for a potential fertilized egg.
 If fertilization doesn't occur, the levels of oestrogen and progesterone drop, triggering the breakdown of this lining and resulting in menstrual bleeding.
 This bleeding usually lasts for 3-7 days.

 2. Follicular Phase (Days 6-14): This phase witnesses the growth and maturation of a follicle within the ovary.
 The follicle contains an immature egg (oocyte).
 The pituitary gland releases FSH, stimulating the growth of several follicles.
-However, usually only one follicle dominates and continues to mature, while the others degenerate.
+Still, usually only one follicle dominates and continues to mature, while the others degenerate.
 As the dominant follicle grows, it produces increasing amounts of oestrogen.
 Oestrogen has several crucial roles: it stimulates the thickening of the endometrium, providing a nutrient-rich environment for a potential embryo; it also inhibits the further release of FSH, preventing the maturation of other follicles; and finally, it triggers a surge in LH.

 3. Ovulation (Day 14, approximately): The surge in LH, triggered by the high levels of oestrogen, causes the mature follicle to rupture, releasing the mature egg into the fallopian tube.
 This is known as ovulation.
 The exact timing of ovulation can vary, but it generally occurs around day 14 in a 28-day cycle.
 The released egg is viable for approximately 24 hours.